YUG2477/YUG2477/README.md

 ### Hi there 👋

-Future Full Stack Developer - YUGAL PATIDAR
+Web Designer - YUGAL PATIDAR

 - 👯 I’m Self Taught web designer  and student of IT (B.E) from GTU Gujarat .
 - 🔭 I’m currently working on My Personal website , 100 Days for code challenge and some projects based on javascript.